purvimisal/ops-intelligence-agent/README.md

 # Ops Intelligence Agent

 AI-powered backend system that detects infrastructure anomalies before they become incidents, then drives a structured RCA using an LLM agent.
-Built on four years of on-call experience with Oracle OCI's distributed billing infrastructure — where ~70% of incident time is toil.
+Built on four years of on-call experience for systems where ~70% of incident time is toil.

 ## Live demo